johnataanricardo/Personal-Financial-Management-Application/README.md

 # Personal Financial Management Application
-This is a college project and the purpose of the project was to make an application to manage personal financials.
+This is a college project and the purpose of it was to make an application to manage personal financials.

 The application has as functional requisites: